 Once the main event is all done you don’t want to have to spend much more time in the kitchen so let us suggest some local businesses that can have dessert ready for you.

 Miele’s Gelato - ice cream in Aviemore

-Currently Mieles are fulfilling all their orders from their store in Inverness but do have a store in Aviemore which will be reopening in 2021.
-Have a look at their social media to see what flavours they have, they usually have some spectacular seasonal specials on offer.
+Mieles offer a huge range of Italian style gelato - have a look at their social media to see what flavours they have, they usually have some spectacular seasonal specials on offer.
 From Ice cream cakes to tubs of their huge range of flavours - it’s all delicious, maybe order an extra scoop or two just for you.